 Functional Strength Training Exercises

-Fans of functional strength training will often dismiss certain exercises on the basis they’re “non-functional” and therefore irrelevant to daily life or sporting activity.
+Fans of functional strength training will often dismiss certain exercises on the basis they’re “non-functional” and therefore irrelevant to everyday activities.

 The bench press is one such example.